35 Fun Things to Do in Chicago in September from a Local

 I hope this helps you prepare to visit Chicago in September

-Find out what to do in Chicago throughout the year:
+Find out what to do in Chicago all year.
+Click on any month to plan your perfect day in the Windy City.

 Jessica Mlinaric founded Urban Explorer in 2010 to inspire curious travelers by highlighting history, culture, and hidden gems in Chicago and beyond.
 She is the author of 'Secret Chicago' and 'Chicago Scavenger,' and she has contributed to several travel guidebooks.
 Jessica has visited 20+ countries and 30+ U.S. states.
 She has more than 16 years of experience as a marketing strategist and works as a freelance writer and photographer.